toddcf/code-snippets/git/git-essentials.md

 ### Add

 `git add <filename>` adds one or more files to the staging (index).
+This means that this file will now be tracked by Git.

 You can also use `git add -A` to automatically add only files that are new or edited.
 Using this method, you do not need to list out each file specifically, and any files that are unchanged will be ignored.
+ALSO: Any files that have been removed from the working directory will now be removed from the local repository.

+Or you can use `git add .` to begin tracking all of the untracked files.

+NOTE: Files must be added before they are committed.

 ### Commit

 A commit records changes to the repository.

-To add a descriptive message so that you have a record of what changes are being made with each commit, use `git commit -m <message here>`.
+To add a descriptive message so that you have a record of what changes are being made with each commit, use `git commit -m <message here>`.  *This is a very important best practice.*  Keep these messages clear and concise, and write them in the present tense.
+They will show up as the title of each commit, and will provide you with an easy-to-read chronological list of the changes that have been made to the repository over time.
+You want other people -- not just you -- to be able to see what has been done.

+NOTE: Files must be added before they are committed.

 More info: https://git-scm.com/docs/git-commit